ilyaskurikhin/beesim/README.md

 Introduction
 ================================================================================

-This program aims to simulate an environment in bees, living in hives, collect pollen from flowers to keep the other bees in their hive alive.
+This program aims to simulate an environment where bees having different functions in their hive survive through collaborating.
+ScoutBees recognize flowers in environment and transmit their position to WorkerBees who will collect their pollen, the only energy source of bees.
+Bear can be added in the environment and after their hibernation they look for hives and eat their honey (corresponding to nectar).

 Installation
 ================================================================================